Neotys-Labs/Worksoft-Certify/README.md

 * **addressToExclude**: List of addresses separated by a semicolon.
 Requests and responses through these addresses will not be taken into account by Neaoload when recording (example : 10.0.0.5:7400;10.3.1.15;localhost:9100)
 * **userAgent**: Used to specify the user agent.

 If you want to define multiple options, the options must be separated by carriage return.
+For example:<br />
+updateUserPath=false
-For example: updateUserPath=false isHttp2=false
+isHttp2=false